 It can be difficult to make out what they spell but when the sun shines, and the light falls through the cut-outs and onto the facade, the huge letters spell out the word “TERROR”.
 This seemingly innocuous building is an address that many Hungarians remember with fear.
 Starting in World War II, it was the headquarters of the pro-Nazi Arrow Cross regime.

-Then, after the Soviets liberated Hungary, it served as headquarters of the much-feared Orwellian Communist secret police till the Hungarian Revolution of 1956.
+Then, after the Soviets liberated Hungary, it served as the headquarters of the much-feared Orwellian Communist secret police till the Hungarian Revolution of 1956.
 It was a place of brutal interrogation where many political opponents were tortured and killed in the basement.

 The building is now home to a museum that chronicles the grim events and practices of the successive oppressive regimes in Hungary using photographs of victims, videos of witnesses, and more.